1. What is the mission of LiveWell: The Office of Health Education & Promotion?

 2. What does your office do?

-We offer opportunities for student leadership and activism, including an award-winning peer health education program; conduct educational workshops, outreach, and campaigns; offer free and confidential HIV and Hepatitis C testing; provide individual consultation, assistance, and referral to students; conduct assessments of students’ health behaviors and perceptions; and advocate for policy, procedural, and environmental change to support the health and well-being of the campus community.
+We offer opportunities for student leadership and activism, including an award-winning peer health education program; conduct educational workshops, outreach, and campaigns; offer confidential HIV testing; provide individual consultation, assistance, and referral to students; conduct assessments of students’ health behaviors and perceptions; and advocate for policy, procedural, and environmental change to support the health and well-being of the campus community.
 Read more about our activities here.

 3. Who do I contact: